ten-protocol/go-ten/design/design.md

   [here](https://whitepaper.obscu.ro/obscuro-whitepaper/l1-contracts)
 * **Client apps:** Applications that interact with the Obscuro node (e.g. Obscuro wallets)

+## Host/enclave split

+The node is divided into two components, the host and the enclave.
 Wherever reasonable, node logic should be part of the host rather than the enclave.
 This has two benefits:

 * It minimises the amount of code in the
   [trusted computing base (TCB)](https://en.wikipedia.org/wiki/Trusted_computing_base)
 * It reduces churn in the TCB, reducing the frequency of re-attestations

+The host and the enclave are two separate OS processes, rather than separate threads in a single process.
+This is because our initial target TEE, [Intel SGX](https://en.wikipedia.org/wiki/Software_Guard_Extensions), requires the TEE to execute as a separate process.

+The host and the enclave communicate via RPC.
+For simplicity, this transport is not authenticated (e.g. using TLS or credentials).
+One possible attack vector is for a _parasite_ aggregator to only run the host software, and connect to another aggregator's enclave to submit transactions, in order to economise on operating costs.
+To avoid this scenario, the enclave is designed to have full control over which account receives the rollup rewards, meaning that a would-be parasite aggregator does not receive any rewards for acting in this manner.